Angleito/Bluefin-AI-Agent-Trader/README.md

 The project includes integrated monitoring with:
 - Prometheus for metrics collection
 - Grafana for visualization and dashboards

+## Conclusion

+The Bluefin AI Agent Trader represents a sophisticated approach to cryptocurrency trading on the SUI blockchain, combining the power of artificial intelligence with robust risk management and modular design.
+By following this documentation, you can deploy and configure the bot to suit your trading strategy and risk tolerance.

+## Support

+For issues, feature requests, or support, please open an issue on the GitHub repository.

 Access Grafana at `http://localhost:3000`